-Acupuncture is one of the oldest healing practices in the world.
+Acupuncture is one of the oldest healing practices or alternative medicine in the world.
 By stimulating specific pressure points on the body, acupuncture can help treat patterns of illness and not just the symptoms.

 Practiced in China for thousands of years, acupuncture aims to restore the body by balancing the internal Yin and Yang – two complementary but opposing factors which keep the body positive, bright and masculine while also being dark, negative and feminine.
 Ancient Chinese medicine links disease with an internal imbalance of Ying and Yang resulting in a blockage of “Qi” or energy through the body.

 To free the flow of energy, thin hair-like needles are placed at necessary pressure points (there are over 350 commonly used points) to connect the meridians or energy pathways through your body to unblock the Qi.

 Today, acupuncture is commonly sought as treatment for a variety of ailments including headaches, anxiety, insomnia, digestive problems, physical pain (muscular and skeletal) and stress.
 In a 2007 Survey an estimated 3.1 million American adults and 150,000 children used acupuncture the previous year.
 With the legal requirement that all certified or licensed practitioners must use U.S. Food and Drug Administration (FDA) approved sterile, nontoxic, single-use needles, acupuncture is fast becoming a trusted source of treatment for many.